-In case you hadn’t heard, there’s a big football game this weekend.
+In case you hadn’t heard, there’s a big football game coming up.
 While some may tune into the Super Bowl for the game itself, millions (25% of those surveyed) tune in for the commercials.
 According to the National Retail Federation, 77.1% of viewers see Super Bowl commercials as entertainment.
 Indeed, the cost of a 30-second Super Bowl ad runs brands upwards of $5 million dollars.

 On a local, more economical level, small businesses all over the country will push out their own specials and promotions tied into the most widely viewed event in the nation.
 After all, if (according to the National Chicken Council) 1.25 billion chicken wings are going to be consumed, why wouldn’t you want your chicken wings to be the ones chosen?

 But before you login into MailChimp or hop onto Facebook to start hawking your own promotions tied to the Super Bowl, it’s best to make sure you have a firm understanding of what you’re legally allowed to promote.
 The NFL can be quite the stickler for trademark infringement.

 With both Super Bowl and Super Sunday trademarked, the NFL is zealous in protecting what’s theirs in the name of preventing trademark dilution and safeguarding its sponsorship and advertising dollars – see aforementioned $5 million price tag for a 30-second ad.

 The trademarking of Super Bowl and Super Sunday means that they may not be used without permission in a commercial context, specifically in any way that could cause confusion as to to sponsorship, endorsement or affiliation without permission.

 But what about the Nominative Fair Use Doctrine?